waimea-jrainbow/200DTD-DnD-listings/docs/0-requirements.md

 ## End-User Requirements

-Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.

 The primary end-user will be Scott Morrison who is the leader of the D&D club.
 I will also be getting feedback from some student members of thr D&D club.
 The specific needs of these end users is to have a simple to use interface so it caters to anyone who may use it.
 These users will expect a simple and functional interface that fits the aesthetic of D&D.